lolo77/mower/README.md

 Architecture
 ------------
 I made layers to separate the engine from the data transfers (ie. read and write operations).
 To make the maintenance easy, the project is divided in 4 main parts :
-* App
-  The entry point
+* App : The entry point
-* Core
-  The engine and the working entities
+* Core : The engine and the working entities

-* Transfer
+* Transfer : The in/out layer
-  The input-to-engine and engine-to-output data transfers

 Dependencies
 ------------